LimePoint/opschain/docs/reference/concepts.md

 A controller is a ruby object that can be configured via properties and provides the logic for completing different actions.
 A controller class must have:

-- an `initialize` method that accepts a hash containing different properties.
+- an `initialize` method that accepts a hash containing different properties
 - one or more action methods (these do not accept parameters)

 An example controller is shown in the [actions reference guide](actions.md#controller).